-ATSDR returned to MCB Camp Pendleton in March 2005 to obtain recent information pertaining to environmental studies and to conduct a thorough evaluation of the public's potential exposures to site-related contaminants.
-During the site visit, ATSDR met with MCB Camp Pendleton and Navy representatives, toured the active IRP sites, and requested site-related files.
+ATSDR returned to MCB Camp Pendleton in 2005 and 2008 to obtain updated information pertaining to environmental studies, remedial progress and evaluate of potential exposures to site-related contaminants.
+During the site visit, ATSDR met with MCB Camp Pendleton and Navy representatives, toured the active IRP sites, and obtained site-related information.
 Though ATSDR did not identify any exposure situations that posed an imminent public health hazard, some exposure pathways required further evaluation.